frumpel/docker-jekyll/README.md

 The container will default to running `serve -s /jekyll-src -d /jekyll-dst --watch` so most of the time you should not have to do anything more:

-* `serve -s /jekyll-src -d /jekyll-dst --watch` - this will start a server on default port 4000, convert the contents of the "source" in /jekyll-src (=current working directory in this example) in the container to "destination" in /jekyll-dst (which is the _site subdirectory of the current working directory in this example), then watch for any changes and keep updating the destination as well as serving the new content.
+* `serve -s /jekyll-src -d /jekyll-dst --watch --host 0.0.0.0` - this will start a server on default port 4000 on all interfaces, convert the contents of the "source" in /jekyll-src (=current working directory in this example) in the container to "destination" in /jekyll-dst (which is the _site subdirectory of the current working directory in this example), then watch for any changes and keep updating the destination as well as serving the new content.

 If you want to override any commands you can simply override the jekyll command line parameters like this: